wkgcass/Latte-lang/ltls.md

 this design let Latte be able to extend java classes, implement java interfaces and use any java library.

 ##3.2 Literal Default Types
-If rquired type is not set, literals are parsed into their default values.
+If required type is not set, literals are parsed into their default values.

 ###3.2.1 number
 numbers without a dot are parsed into `int`